 Raley's has to stock plenty of fresh fruit and great wines -- it sells to the people that produce them.
-The company operates more than 125 supermarkets and superstores in California and Nevada.
-In addition to nearly 80 flagship Raley's Superstores, the company operates about 20 Bel Air Markets (in the Sacramento area), Nob Hill Foods (an upscale Bay Area chain with more than 20 locations), and nearly 10 discount warehouse stores under the Food Source banner in Northern California.
+The company operates about 130 supermarkets and superstores in California and Nevada.
+In addition to about 80 flagship Raley's Superstores, the company operates about 20 Bel Air Markets (in the Sacramento area), Nob Hill Foods (an upscale Bay Area chain with more than 20 locations), and nearly 10 discount warehouse stores under the Food Source banner in Northern California and Nevada.
 Raley's stores typically offer groceries, natural foods, and liquor, as well as in-store pharmacies.
 Founded during the Depression by Thomas Porter Raley, the company is owned by Tom's daughter Joyce Raley Teel.

 In addition to supermarkets, Raley's operates about a dozen Aisle 1 full-service fuel stations in Northern California and Nevada.